textpattern/textpattern.github.io/brand/editorial-style-guidelines.md

 fn1.
 Plugin authors must follow the same editorial rules in their "plugin help files":https://docs.textpattern.io/development/plugin-template-help.

 fn2.
 There are four CSS class selectors to use in the Jekyll site that makes this easy, one for each feedback color type: %(information)information%, %(success)success%, %(warning)warning%, and %(error)error%.

+## Other considerations

+* All links within the documentation should be full URLs, for example http://docs.textpattern.io/tags/article-custom.
+This will allow for easier reuse of documentation text within other projects (such as an e-book or pophelp files).

 ## Style and tone